 Louisiana is home to the largest port complex in the world, extensive energy and chemical infrastructure, world renowned entertainment and convention facilities, numerous special events, and several major military installations and command headquarters.
-These assets are vital to the nation’s economy and security, and Senator Landrieu is committed to protecting them through key positions she holds as Chairman of the Homeland Security Appropriations Subcommittee and a member of the Homeland Security and Governmental Affairs Committee.
+These assets are vital to the nation’s economy and security, and Senator Landrieu is committed to protecting them through key positions she holds as Chair of the Homeland Security Appropriations Subcommittee and a member of the Homeland Security and Governmental Affairs Committee.
 She is also heavily focused on disaster preparedness and recovery, counterterrorism, border security, and cyber security.

 Chair Landrieu’s Fiscal Year 2012 appropriations legislation provides funding for 21,370 Border Patrol agents and canine teams, 33,400 detention beds for illegal aliens, $400 million for border fencing and technology, $33 million for air and marine assets including Black Hawk helicopters, and additional funding for special agents and local law enforcement authorities to conduct investigations and arrests against criminal organizations responsible for smuggling illegal weapons, narcotics, and aliens across the border, conducting worksite inspections to determine the legal status of workers, and removing criminals from the country.
 Senator Landrieu also cosponsored legislation that was enacted in 2011 that gives federal law enforcement additional authority to fight border tunneling by criminal organizations.